msi1427/Medical-Expertise-Style-Transfer-System-for-Layman-Patients/README.md

 ## Introduction

-This is our academic project for Human Computer Interaction course [Course Code : CSE 4829].
-We designed a webapp in aid for layman patients to get a better understanding on expert texts by medical experts.
-We used two Transformer-based deep learning models for inference.
-Details about the models will be published later after all the training and testing phases which is our ongoing research.
+This is our academic project for Human-Computer Interaction course [Course Code : CSE 4829].
+We designed a web app in aid for layman patients to get a better understanding of expert texts by medical experts.
+We used two transformer-based deep learning models for inference.
+Details about the models will be published later after all the training and testing phases which are our ongoing research.

 <br/>